rroemhild/ubeacon/README.md

-# uBeacon
+# ubeacon

-This library is in an early stage, things may change until there is a initial release.

-## About

-MicroPython library for encoding and decoding BLE beacons.
-This library does not handle the advertise or scan part, because of the different MicroPython forks handle bluetooth different ways.
+__ubeacon__ is a MicroPython library designed for encoding and decoding BLE beacons.
+It does not handle the advertisement or scanning part directly, as different MicroPython forks handle Bluetooth in various ways.

-Supported BLE Beacons
+Supported BLE beacons

 * AltBeacon
 * Eddystone-UID